best coaches advice

 The purpose of the exercise is to get coaches to prioritize information.
 It can be tempting, especially for new coaches, to overwhelm athletes with too much information.
 You want to teach and guide athletes, and the best way to do that is to keep it simple and focused.
 Just because you have a lot of knowledge to impart doesn’t mean they need to know it all at once.

-With Stephane and Sarah contributing, here are the results of our latest “THE ONE” exercise:
+Here are the results of a recent “THE ONE” exercise:

 “Go EASY on easy days so you can go HARD on hard days”Stephanie Howe